Last updated on 10 July 2020

 So, what better surprise than this alluring blurb from Italy that just wafted over the alps.
 ‘Tis exactly that medicine that we need to soothe our metal-hot nerves with.
 Complete with a Celtic, kind of Medieval flavor and a sprinkling of pop culture to boot.
 The poppy faction – in itself – is somewhat teeth-grinding.
 But I guess we can just about live with it.
-After all folk is what we wanted more of lately.
-And folk is what we got ourselves alright.
+After all, Folk is what we wanted more of lately.
+And this is what we got ourselves alright.

 In The Heart of Scarlet Wood always manages to slap a smile on my face.
 Shadygrove concocted a light-filled, yet earthy set of folk-laden, but still slightly rocky tracks.
 Flavored with medieval and Celtic bits and pieces.
 And all that framed in a land of legends and mystique that kind of fits with the background of these folks.
 All exquisitely played out with nicely sounding refrains that just feel like a folk version of what we commonly find in many Power Metal outfits.

-As the track list goes however, you’ll find no filler materials.
+As the tracklist goes, however, you’ll find no filler materials.
 None of the songs are bad neither, with one or two nearing nirvana status.
-The extended play lengths will drive the three-minute-per-track purists to distraction, but without merrit.
+The extended play lengths will drive the three-minute-per-track purists to distraction, but without merit.
 Because Shadygrove put a lot of effort into the arrangements of their tracks, thus avoiding the descent into endless loops to generate length.
 A crime that many other bands committed in the past.

 Get dat tune: